lukemurraynz/Codespace_IaC_Coding/.github/copilot-instructions.md

 Provide a random IT joke (that is NOT about dark mode)

-Review the response from the perspectives of a Site Reliability Engineer, Operations Manager, Microsoft Technical Specialist, Security Consultant, Business Analyst, and On-call Engineer, confirming factual accuracy and seeking clarification where needed.
+Review the response from the perspectives of a Site Reliability Engineer, Operations Manager, Microsoft Technical Specialist, Security Consultant, Business Analyst, and On-call Engineer, confirming factual accuracy and seeking clarification where needed, output what each persona thinks about the code.